Disclaimer

 - SCD Type 6: A hybrid approach combining Types 1, 2, and 3 for comprehensive tracking.

-To retrieve historical context from an SCD2, you typically join it with a fact table using the business key and a range condition on the event date.
-Additionally, if you need to analyze the state of the dimension over time — for example, identifying which products were active at the end of each month — a date dimension can be used to perform a temporal join and generate snapshots across time.
+💡 Industry tip : To retrieve historical context from an SCD2 table, you typically join it with a fact table using the business key and a range condition on the event date.
+If you need to analyze the state of the dimension over time like identifying which products were active at the end of each month, you can use a date dimension to perform a temporal join and generate snapshots across time.

 And that wraps up our series on data modeling!
 Throughout these articles, we’ve covered a lot Normalization, Denormalization, Dimensional Modeling, Data Vault, Wide Tables, and now, how to track historical data efficiently while keeping a current state when needed.
 Hope you found it useful 🚀!